radoslav-1973/radest/README.md

 It can be deployed automatically via a workflow on GitHub, GitLab, Vercel, Render, Netlify and more, or manually to be uploaded to each host as locally build production `/dist/`.
+I took part in a very interesting discussion about what CI/CD actually is.
+Dispute usually involves the users of GitHub and GitLab.
+But that is far beyond the scope of this project.

+Project directories:

 - **Digital** is the home page — your digital photographs.
 - **Analog** is a second gallery for film work.